Taye Taiwo: 2009–10 season

 Ahead of the 2009–10 season, Taiwo was linked a move away from Marseille following reports about his dream to play in the Premier League.
 But he announced his intention to stay at the club.
 At the start of the 2009–10 season, Taiwo started in the left–back position in Marseille's first seven matches to the season.
 This lasted until he suffered a knee injury during a 4–2 win against Montpellier on 19 September 2009 and was substituted at the second half.
-It wasn't until on 30 September 2009 when Taiwo returned to the starting line–up against Real Madrid in the UEFA Champions League match, as the club lost 3–0.
+On 30 September 2009 Taiwo returned to the starting line–up against Real Madrid in the UEFA Champions League match, as the club lost 3–0.
 After returning to the first team, he was dropped to the first team between 17 October 2009 and 8 November 2009 when Manager Didier Deschamps preferred Gabriel Heinze playing in the position.
 By mid–November, Taiwo regained his first team place when Heinze returned to playing in the centre–back position.
-It wasn't until on 12 December 2009 when he scored his first goal of the season, in a 2–0 win against US Boulogne.
+On 12 December 2009 he scored his first goal of the season in a 2–0 win against US Boulogne.
 After the end of the African Cup of Nations, Taiwo returned to the starting line–up against Valenciennes on 7 February 2010, as the club won 5–1.
 Since returning to the first team, he continued competing with Heinze over the left–back position for the rest of the 2009–10 season, which resulted in him being placed on the substitute bench.
 Taiwo then scored his second goal of the season, with a trademark left-footed strike from long range, in a 2–1 win against Lyon on 21 March 2010.
 In the Coupe de la Ligue Final against Bordeaux on 27 March 2010, he started the whole game, as Marseille won 3–1 to win the tournament.
 Taiwo then scored his third goal of the season, in a 2–1 win against Boulogne on 17 April 2010.
 In a match against Rennes on 5 May 2010, he came on as a 57th-minute substitute and played the rest of the game, they won 3–1, winning the league for the first time in eighteen years.
 At the end of the 2009–10 season, Taiwo went on to make thirty–seven appearances and scoring three times in all competitions.